Memory optimization best practices

 A common use case is to check the file size using the

 bytesize formula.
-This is not recommended, as it forces the action to download the entire file into memory in order to calculate the size of the file.
+This is not recommended, as it forces the action to download the entire file into memory to calculate the size of the file.

 # Solution: Use file metadata output